AdobeDocs/commerce-merchant-services.en/help/payment-services/settings.md

 To ensure that your store is showing the correct configuration, periodically [flush the cache](https://docs.magento.com/user-guide/system/cache-management.html).

+## Card vaulting

+You can enable functionality that allows your customers to vault---or "save"---their credit card information in their My Account to use for future purchases.

+Enable or disable card vaulting in the [Credit card field settings](#credit-card-fields).

+See [Credit card vaulting](vaulting.md) for more information about vaulting.

 ## Use multiple PayPal accounts

 In Payment Services, you can use multiple PayPal accounts within **one** merchant account on the website level.
-For instance, if you are operating your store(s) in multiple countries (which use different [currencies](https://docs.magento.com/user-guide/stores/currency.html)) or want to use Adobe Commerce for some parts of your business but not *all*, you can set up your merchant account to use multiple PayPal accounts.
+For instance, if you are operating your store(s) in multiple countries (which use different [currencies](https://docs.magento.com/user-guide/stores/currency.html)) or want to use Adobe Commerce for some parts of your business but not _all_, you can set up your merchant account to use multiple PayPal accounts.

 See [Site, Store, and View Scope](https://experienceleague.adobe.com/docs/commerce-admin/start/setup/websites-stores-views.html) for more information about the hierarchy of websites, stores, and store views.

 Your Sales representative can create a new [scope](https://experienceleague.adobe.com/docs/commerce-admin/start/setup/websites-stores-views.html#scope-settings) for your merchant account and onboard the additional site with PayPal so that any of the PayPal buttons you configure to appear will show on your site.
 Contact your Sales representative for assistance with using multiple PayPal accounts for your websites.